-The main matters related to the policy and set of criteria to assess the Company's exposure to credit risk related to loans granted are disclosed in Note 42.
+The main matters related to the policy and set of criteria to assess the Company's exposure to credit risk related to loans granted are disclosed in Note 29.

-Information about expected credit losses from loans and guarantees is disclosed in Note 21, Note 22, Note 24, Note 26 (a), and Note 40.
+Information about expected credit losses from loans and guarantees is disclosed in Note 19, Note 20, Note 22, Note 24(a), and Note 37.

-In 2020, the accrued impairment provision for expected credit losses on loans granted amounts to BGN 3,553 thousand, net of the recovered provision for impairment (2019: impairment provision for expected credit losses is accrued in the amount of BGN 526 thousand, net of the recovered impairment for expected credit losses) (Note 12, Note 21, Note 22, Note 24, Note 26 (a)).
+In 2021, a provision for impairment of expected credit losses accrued at the amount of BGN 63 thousand, (2020: no accrued impairment for expected credit losses, net of recovered impairment for expected credit losses) (Note 11, Note 19, Note 20, Note 22, Note 24(a)).
+The impairment accrued for 2021 in the amount of BGN 63 thousand is netted with interest income on loans granted.

-In 2020, an impairment provision was accrued for expected credit losses on dividend receivables in the amount of BGN 1,293 thousand.
-(2019: none) (Note 12 and Note 24).
+In 2021, there are no provision for impairment of expected credit losses was accrued for dividend receivables (2020: none) (Note 11 and Note 25).